zephyr-js/zephyr/README.md

 ## Philosophy

-Node.js is great for Typescript server-side development.
-But when it comes to DX (Developer Experience), currently there is no Node.js framework that compares to <a href="https://nextjs.org/" target="_blank">Next.js</a> (in the React ecosystem).

-Zephyr extends the Next.js concept to API development.
-It has a file-system based router, but rather than exporting a React component for each file, we will export an API handler.
+The established server-side web frameworks for Node.js at the moment are [Nest.js](https://nestjs.com/) and [Adonis.js](https://adonisjs.com/), both of which are fantastic and rely on controllers and decorators in OOP.
+However, some programmers prefer functional programming to object-oriented programming (OOP).
+As a result, Zephyr seeks to let programmers write and export functions as API routes and incorporates file-based routing from Next.js.

 ## Features

-- ↪️&nbsp; Excellent routing mechanism - File-system based routing like Next.js.
+- ↪️&nbsp; Intuitive routing - File-system based routing like Next.js.
 - ⚙️&nbsp; Functional by default - Write functions instead of bloated API controllers with hundreds of decorators.
 - ✍️&nbsp; Type-safe - Request and response types are typed checked and validated.
 - ✨&nbsp; Productivity boost - Bootstrap your project with `create-zephyr-app` and start writing API endpoints.